glowfishAPI/glowfish-py/test/README.md

         train_data['data_set']['rating'])
     print train_return

     Note: The "auth key" and "auth secret key" are located at the top of [your glowfi.sh app admin  panel]https://api.glowfi.sh/admin/app/.
+If you do not have access to glowfi.sh yet, please [request access here](https://glowfi.sh/beta/).

 *5. You should see the following print out:*